postmodern/wordlist.rb/README.txt

 == DESCRIPTION:

-A Ruby library for generating and working with wordlists.
-Wordlist allows one to efficiently generate unique wordlists from arbitrary text or other sources, such as website content.
-Wordlist can also quickly enumerate through words within an existing wordlist, applying mutation rules to each word.
+A Ruby library for generating and working with word-lists.
+Wordlist allows one to efficiently generate unique word-lists from arbitrary text or other sources, such as website content.
+Wordlist can also quickly enumerate through words within an existing word-list, applying multiple mutation rules to each word in the list.

 == FEATURES:

 * Uses a bucket system of CRC32 hashes for efficient filtering of duplicate words.
-* Provides Wordlist::Mutations for defining mutations to apply to words.
+* Supports adding mutation rules to a word-list, which are applied to words as the list is enumerated.
-* Supports building wordlists from arbitrary text.
+* Supports building word-lists from arbitrary text.
-* Supports custom builders:
+* Supports custom word-list builders:
-  * Wordlist::Builders::Website: Build word lists from web-site content.
+  * Wordlist::Builders::Website: Build word-lists from website content.
-* Supports custom wordlist formats:
+* Supports custom word-list formats:
-  * Wordlist::Formats::FlatFile: Enumerates through the words in a flat-file wordlist.
+  * Wordlist::FlatFile: Enumerates through the words in a flat-file word-list.

 == EXAMPLES: